Xi Jinping's biography discussion in Germany canceled under Chinese pressure - ExBulletin

 Confucius Institute

 The Confucius Institutes are controversial around the world for their close ties to the Chinese Communist Party.
-Officially, the organization aims to promote Chinese language and culture, but following events in the United States and Belgium, among others, reports indicate that the institutes are pursuing a secret program.
+Officially, the organization aims to promote Chinese language and culture, but following events in America and Belgium, among others, rumors are circulating that the institutes are pursuing a secret program.
 For example, it would undermine academic freedom and the independence of educational institutions abroad, or use them to spy on knowledge.

 Read also: Confucius Institutes feel no pressure from Chinese side

 In the Netherlands, the organization has departments at the Hogeschool Zuyd in Maastricht and at the University of Groningen.
-Leiden University has shut down in 2019 cooperation, because the institute is “no longer in line with China’s university strategy”.
-The department of Groningen came under heavy criticism in February this year, when it turned out that a Chinese professor funded by the Confucius Institute, in accordance with his contract, was working to improve the image of the China.
-No damage allowed.
+Leiden University ended the cooperation in 2019 because the institute was “no longer in line with the University’s strategy in China.”
+The Groningen department was criticized in February this year, when it emerged that a Chinese professor funded by the Confucius Institute was not allowed to damage China’s image under his contract. .

-“Professional reader.
-Award-winning player.
-Zombie buff.
-Addicted to social networks.
-Bacon maven.
-Web scholar.
+Zombie specialist.
+Friendly Twitter Guru.
+Internet enthusiast.
+Organizer.
+Coffee pioneer.
+Lifetime problem solver.
+Certified travel enthusiast.
+Alcohol geek.

 Sources